KuldeepSinh/js-jazz-mine/README.md

 js-jazz-mine - JS with Jasmine & JSHint...
 ============

-Goal is to learn good, functional and effective parts of the JavaScript language.
-And test the language constructs with Jasmine (for BDD) and JSHint (for static code analysis).
-Sort of "JavaScript Koan", my own way.
+Goal is to learn good, functional and effective parts of the JavaScript language and test it with Jasmine and JSHint.

 Following are the books, I am refering.